microsoft/language-server-protocol/protocol.md

 /**
  * An event describing a change to a text document.
 If range and rangeLength are omitted
- * the new text is considered to be the full content of the document.
+ * the new text is considered to be the full content of the document, and this change
+ * must be the only element of `contentChanges`.
  */
 interface TextDocumentContentChangeEvent {
 	/**